Highway to Heaven: Cancellation

 Michael Landon made an appearance on The Tonight Show Starring Johnny Carson on March 10, 1989, and explained the series' cancellation.
-One further Highway To Heaven episode was broadcast on March 21, but again the series was not scheduled regularly.
+One further Highway to Heaven episode was broadcast on March 21, but again the series was not scheduled regularly.
 Finally, the nine remaining season 5 episodes were burned off and aired in a Friday time slot in the summer of 1989 beginning June 2.
 The series finale (which was a Christmas-themed episode) aired on August 4.

-The finale did not resolve any ongoing character situations, leaving the possibility of further episodes.
 Even if the series had performed well enough to warrant renewal, Victor French would have been unable to continue with it, since he had been diagnosed with lung cancer in March 1989, shortly after completing filming for the fifth season.
 He died that June.

+30 year run on NBC network

-The cancellation of Highway also marked the end of Landon's 30-year relationship with NBC, in which he co-starred on Bonanza and Little House on the Prairie, the latter of which, much like with Highway, he also served as an executive producer and director for the majority of episodes.
+The cancellation of Highway to Heaven also marked the end of Landon's 30-year relationship with NBC, in which he co-starred on Bonanza and Little House on the Prairie; on the latter, like with Highway to Heaven, he also served as an executive producer and director for the majority of episodes.
 Landon's last public appearance was on NBC, as a guest on The Tonight Show Starring Johnny Carson, less than two months before he died in July 1991.
+During his 30-year run on NBC primetime programming, he was a frequent host of special events and co-hosted nearly a decade of Rose Bowl Parade coverage broadcast worldwide, along with KNBC anchor Kelly Lange.

 Broadcast history and Nielsen ratings

-Throughout its five seasons, Highway to Heaven consistently ranked among the Top 25 shows on network TV.
-Much of NBC's success for 1984–1985 was a result of the show's popularity.
+For its first three seasons, Highway to Heaven consistently ranked among the Top 25 shows on network TV.
+Part of NBC's success for 1984–1985 was a result of the show's popularity.

 Syndication

-Beginning in September 1989, the series was Syndicated by Genesis Entertainment.
+Beginning in September 1989, the series was syndicated by Genesis Entertainment.
 Since then, it has also been rerun on cable networks UP and INSP, digital subchannel networks Cozi TV, Retro TV & Light TV, and the LeSEA Broadcasting Networks of WHT (World Harvest Television) and FETV (Family Entertainment Television).
 It has also aired on BYUtv.

 All five seasons were released for streaming on Netflix in June 2017, and Hallmark Movies Now, Dove Channel, Christian-based VOD service Pure Flix, and the FilmOn channel on Roku.
 In 2020 the series was added to the Living Scriptures streaming service.
+The series, as of 2025, remains available on the Freeview (UK) platform broadcasting on, Great!
+TV channel and its free to air sister channels.